chris-guerra/University-Software-Projects/2013 Introduction to Programing/README.md

 1 	| 4.0 |	 27.323954473516267 |	 4.0 |	 27.323954473516267
 2 	| 2.666666666666667 	| 15.117363684322484 	| 2.0 	| 36.33802276324187
 3 	| 3.466666666666667 	| 10.347427210380772 |	 4.0 	| 15.117363684322498

+### Homework 2: Hangman Game ###

+A hangman Game has been created using tkinter.
+Additionaly a txt dictionary of english words is imported and the word is selected randomly.
+The game verifies if you win or loose and lets you restart the game with a new word.

+**Sample Screenshot:**